aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/interfaces/mass_spring_int_2.rst

 HttpService
 ===========

-The MARTe2 :vcisdoxygencl:`HttpService` (see also :ref:`MARTeHTTPService`) allows to interact with MARTe2 application over ``HTTP``.
+The MARTe2 :vcisdoxygencl:`HttpService` (see also :ref:`MARTeHTTPService`) allows interaction with a MARTe2 application over ``HTTP``.

-Is allows to query using ``JSON`` the internal state of any component in the application.
-By default, the ``GAMs`` and ``DataSources`` expose the values of their signals, which can be useful to implement dashboards using other tools.
-Another interesting feature is to browse and navigate through the application structure.
+It enables querying the internal state of any component using ``JSON``.
+By default, ``GAMs`` and ``DataSources`` expose their signal values, which can be useful for building dashboards with external tools.
+Another useful feature is the ability to browse and navigate the application structure.

-In this example the HTTPService is used to query the internal state of the application and to implement a simple HTML based dashboard of the MassSpring.
-The :vcisdoxygencl:`HttpMessageInterface` component is used to send messages to the application to change the state of the StateMachine and thus change the reference position of the system.
+In this example, the ``HttpService`` is used to query the internal state of the application and to implement a simple HTML-based dashboard for the MassSpring system.
+The :vcisdoxygencl:`HttpMessageInterface` component is used to send messages to the application, allowing the StateMachine to change state and thus modify the reference position.

-Given that the ``HTTPService`` port number needs to be unique, in order to avoid clashes,  the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-53.cfg`` will be automatically updated from a ``Makefile.cfg``.
+Since the ``HttpService`` port must be unique to avoid conflicts, the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-53.cfg`` is automatically updated by ``Makefile.cfg``.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-53.cfg
     :language: c++